-If you meet one or more of the criteria below, you are considered an INDEPENDENT student for financial aid purposes.
+If you meet one or more of the criteria below as of the date you submit your application, you are considered an INDEPENDENT student for financial aid purposes.
 Complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA, for AB540 students) with your (and your spouse's, if applicable) income and asset information.
 If you do NOT meet any of the criteria below, you are a DEPENDENT student and must provide your and your parents' income and asset information on the FAFSA or CADAA.